FranckBoyer/FVCA8_Benchmark/README.md

 # Benchmark for the FVCA8 Conference

+## News (update on December 4, 2016)

+#### LaTeX Template

+ The template for preparing your benchmark contribution is now available in the [ZIP archive](benchmark_FVCA8_template.zip).
+Instructions are given in the [PDF Userguide](benchmark_FVCA8_userguide.pdf).

+#### Important informations

+ * Due to the maximum number of allowed pages you may not be able to include all your results in the final PDF version of the proceedings.
+In this case, you will need to comment out some lines in the source LaTeX template.

+  However, you are kindly invited to send **all the plain text files containing your results** to the organisers.
+They could be very useful to perform comparisons between all the contributions.

+ * In case of any problem with those instructions, in particular with the format imposed for the result `.dat` files, please contact the organisers.

+ * **Deadline:**  January 6, 2017.

 ## News (update on October 28, 2016)

  * Some people have experienced problems with some of the 3D meshes due to the presence of unexpected `EOL`.
 The files have been corrected now